casper-zielinski/PostFixCalc/README.md

-# A (test) Version of a PostFix Calculator
+# A Version of a Postfix Calculator

-## (test) Idea
+## Idea

->**Mission**: reading a String and interpreting it as a Post Fix Calculation and then solving it and
+**Mission**
->returning the solution (as a String or a Integer or Double, doesn't matter for now)
+Read a string, interpret it as a postfix expression, evaluate it, and return the result.
+The result can be a string, integer, or double — the specific type doesn't matter for now.

->
+**Concept**

->**Idea**: using char arrays with a loop and checking if the char is a operator like: (+,-,*,/) and then with the operator calculating the last two digits.
+Use a loop over a character array to identify operators (`+`, `-`, `*`, `/`).
+When an operator is found, apply it to the last two numbers from the input or stack.

->
+**Implementation Notes**

-> **Practice**: Used different types of arrays, but not character arrays.
-Also made use of a `count` variable and several attributes.
-The program works to some extent, but not entirely — for example, a calculation with three numbers followed by an operator does not work correctly.
+Instead of character arrays, various types of arrays were used.
+A `count` variable and several attributes were employed to manage the process.
+The program works partially, but some cases — such as expressions with three numbers followed by a single operator — are not yet handled correctly.

 ## Actual Implementation